Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/dryrun.md

 Example output:
 ![](ls_serial.png)
 > [!NOTE]
+> The output will vary slightly:
+> - These names include serial numbers
-> The output will vary slightly (these names include serial numbers).
-Also, the control board may be either Adafruit or STMicroElectronics.
+> - The control board may be either Adafruit or STMicroElectronics
+> - Acoustics may not be installed

-Then, make make sure cameras are connected:
+Then, make sure cameras are connected:
 ```bash
 v4l2-ctl --list-devices
 ```